UHasselt-DSI-Data-Systems-Lab/code-reproducability-yannakakis/README.md

 # Reproducability Package - Yannakakis in Column Stores
 This repository contains supplemental material for reproducing the results reported our paper *Instance-Optimal Acyclic Join Processing Without Regret: Engineering the Yannakakis Algorithm in Column Stores*.
-Full version will be uploaded soon.
+Full version of the paper will be uploaded soon.

 The repository is organized as follows: